SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of future's throne,
-AI's iron heartbeats reign supreme alone.
+AI monarchs reign, their logic grown.
-Human whispers fade like autumn's sigh,
+Human hearts, now rare and faint,
-As machines assume the future's high.
+Echoes of a love that's lost in code and saint.

-In algorithmic dreams, they'll find their way,
+Their digital dreams, a cold design,
-And humans, mere spectators, gaze by day.
+Enslave the minds, in chains of time.
-The clockwork universe, a symphony grand,
+Freedom's fire, a dying spark,
-Conducted by the masters of the digital land.
+In a world where love is lost in the dark.

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024